Psydiary/psydiary_back_end/README.md

 ### App Design: Psydiary Back End API

-* This repo serves as an API and Database storage for our[front end application's](https://github.com/Psydiary/psydiary_front_end) Microdose Protocols, Users, and user's log entries.
+* This repo serves as an API and Database storage for our [front end application](https://github.com/Psydiary/psydiary_front_end)'s Microdose Protocols, Users, and user's log entries.
 * It consumes the IPGeolocation API, which we used to validate the location of our users before before they can create an account.
 This ensures the potential user resides in a state where psilocybin is is legal.

 ![Screen Shot 2023-04-20 at 1 24 27 PM](https://user-images.githubusercontent.com/116821829/233442087-cea5421d-4098-4452-a937-d62d04d5fdcf.png)